 You may have noticed that the section is overlapping the bottom footer bar at the bottom of the page.

 There are a few ways to address this problem.
-For example, I could take out “height: 100%” from the custom CSS for the section or you could add some CSS to the page settings to adjust the width of the footer bar.
+For example, I could take out “height: 100%” from the section or you could add some CSS to the page settings to adjust the width of the footer bar.
 But if you want to keep the section height at 100%, an easy fix is to take out the section background color.
 Open the section settings of the section we are using for the sidebar and add the following background color:

 Background Color: rgba(255,255,255,0)